MaayanLab/server-templates/README.md

 #### What is the relationshiop between Apache and Flask?

 You can think of Apache as wrapping your Flask application.
-Apache, which is a popular, open-source, and robust web server, responds to the actually HTTP requests.
+Apache, which is a popular, open-source, and robust web server, responds to HTTP requests.
 It then delegates the requests to your application.
-What actually happens is Apache creates a new Flask application for every HTTP request.
+What actually happens is that Apache creates a new Flask application for every HTTP request.
 This is a nice abstraction; you can imagine your Flask application as running in a completely isolated environment, responding to a single HTTP request.
-Apache handles multi-threading your application for multiple simultaneous requests.
+Apache handles multi-threading your application when there are simultaneous requests.

 #### What is mod_wsgi?

 Out of the box, Apache is not WSGI-compliant.
-But Apache is , and mod_wsgi is a module for making Apache WSGI-compliant.
+But Apache has a flexible architecture that allows users to install additional _modules_, and mod_wsgi is a module for making Apache WSGI-compliant.
 Notice in this project's Dockerfile, we install `apache2-prefork-dev`:

 ```
 RUN apt-get -y install apache2